charnugagoo/InvertedIndex/parser/readme.txt

 We assign docIDs in the order in which the pages are parsed.
 The final inverted lists do not have the words or word IDs inside each posting anymore.

+The data may be larger than the memory size, and thus we use I/O-efficient algorithms for index construction.

 -----------------------------------------

 What are the major functions and modules?